 Ask users to leave comments

 Users just enjoy being asked what they think about staff and services and if they’ve met their expectations.
 Such a request makes customers feel their importance.
+You can embed a Google Reviews Wordpress plugin with a CTA button to encourage engagement.
 And there is an option to invite customers to send you their comments by email, and this way you’ll get access to their addresses, also acquiring constructive hints on how you can optimize your work.